Vietnam's Q2 GDP growth quickens alongside price pressures

-HANOI (REUTERS) - Vietnam’s economy grew at a 7.72 per cent annual pace in the second quarter on the back of robust exports, government data showed on Wednesday (June 29), though the authorities noted challenges such as rising inflation for the second half of the year.
+HANOI • Vietnam's economy grew at a 7.72 per cent annual pace in the second quarter on the back of robust exports, government data showed yesterday, though the authorities noted challenges such as rising inflation for the second half of the year.

 The South-east Asian country's gross domestic product (GDP) growth compared with an expansion of 5.05 per cent in the first quarter and was the strongest growth rate for the April to June quarter since 2011, the General Statistics Office (GSO) said.

-For the first half of 2022, GDP grew 6.42 per cent from a year earlier, faster than the 2.04 per cent growth in the first half of 2021.
+For the first half of this year, GDP grew 6.42 per cent from a year earlier, faster than the 2.04 per cent growth in the first half of last year.

 "This is a fairly high growth compared with other countries in the region and in the world, while macroeconomic stability has been maintained," the GSO said in a report.